What is a typical mediation session like?

 - Introductory meeting

-The mediator explains the rules of confidentiality, outlines the process, and sets the tone for cooperation. - Opening statements
+The mediator explains the rules of confidentiality, outlines the process, and sets the tone for cooperation.
+This introductory phase is crucial in setting the stage for what happens in mediation. - Opening statements

 Each party shares their perspective uninterrupted.
 This builds context and clears the air. - Issue identification

-The mediator helps identify the key points of disagreement that need resolution. - Discussion and negotiation
+The mediator helps identify the key points of disagreement that need resolution.
+Clearly identifying what happens in mediation during this phase is vital to address all concerns. - Discussion and negotiation

-Parties discuss each issue with the mediator’s help, focusing on interests rather than positions. - Private sessions (optional)
+Parties discuss each issue with the mediator’s help, focusing on interests rather than positions.
+This is an important part of what happens in mediation, as it fosters understanding. - Private sessions (optional)

 Sometimes, the mediator meets separately with each party to explore ideas or unblock tension. - Agreement drafting